hansroh/skitai/README.rst

     # determine if use cache or not by last update information 'users'
     was.backend ('@mydb', use_cache = was.getlu ('tables.users')).execute (...)

 It makes helping to reduce the needs for building or managing caches.
-And the values by setlu() are synchronzed between Skitai workers by multiprocessing.Array.
+And the values by setlu() are synchronized between Skitai workers by multiprocessing.Array.

 If your query related with multiple models,